Soccer Red Card Rules (Official With Examples)

 3. Deliberate handball to stop a goal

-If you deliberately handle the ball to stop a goal, you’ll get a red card in soccer.
+You’ll get a red card in soccer if you deliberately handle the ball to stop a goal.
 There are usually two scenarios when this can happen.
 The first is when a player crosses the ball to a teammate for an easy goal.

 4. Deliberate Foul to Stop a Goal-Scoring Opportunity